enginebai/Algorithms/topics/introduction.md

 How to prove correctness of algorithm?
 For arbitrarily large inputs, algorithms repeat the instructions via loops or **recursion**, so we have to prove correctness via **induction**.
 One of the nice things about `induction` is that is isolates our problem to not consider everthing all at once, but break it down into smaller interface so that we can do less work at each step.

-> // TODO: We don't spend too much time on induction, may take a close look back.
+> // TODO: We don't spend too much time on induction, may take a close look back later.

 <img src='../media/induction.png' alt='ADT'/>